Ridge Church School: Staff

 The school has 56 teachers who are diploma and first degree holders: 4 for kindergarten; 29 for primary school and 23 for the JHS department.
 Lower-primary teaching is done at the class level.
 Upper primary and junior high students are taught at the subject level.
 The non-teaching staff is made up of an administrative officer, an accountant, a librarian, a caretaker, a cashier, a storekeeper, a driver, six campus security men and nine other ancillary staff.

-House or Section System
+Section system

-There are four houses or sections at the Ridge Church School.
-From kindergarten through to the Junior High School, each pupil belongs to one of four houses: Sackey (Red), (Hooper) Yellow, Stronge (Blue), Bennet (Green).
+There are four sections at the Ridge Church School.
+From kindergarten through to the Junior High School, each pupil belongs to one of four sections: Sackey (Red), Hooper (Yellow), Stronge (Blue), Bennett (Green).
 The purpose of the section system is to foster healthy social contact across all pupils at the school.
-The section system forms the basis for inter-house competitions such as Sports (Football.
-Basketball, Athletics/ Track and Field, etc.), Public Speaking (Speech and Debate), Music, Dance and Drama.
+The section system forms the basis for inter-house competitions such as Sports (Football/Soccer, Basketball, Athletics/ Track and Field, etc.), Public Speaking (Speech and Debate), Music, Dance and Drama.